moby/buildkit/docs/build-repro.md

 ## Caveats
 ### Timestamps of the files inside the image
-Currently, the `SOURCE_DATE_EPOCH` value is not used for the timestamps of the files inside the image.
+In BuildKit v0.11, the `SOURCE_DATE_EPOCH` value is not used for the timestamps of the files inside the image.

-Workaround:
+Workaround for BuildKit v0.11:
 ```dockerfile
 # Limit the timestamp upper bound to SOURCE_DATE_EPOCH.
 # Workaround for https://github.com/moby/buildkit/issues/3180